molecule/molecule.github.io/_post/prelims from my perspective.md

 #### Notes on my experiences

 The first question was one of my weakest papers, but I knew I was confident on the rest, so I didn't let it rattle me too much.
-I definitely struggled, though, as you can see in the 'questions' section.
+I definitely struggled on that question, though, as you can see in the 'questions' section.
 Each question had multiple sub-questions, but it wasn't broken down so expilcitly - things flowed based on what I said and where they wanted more detail.
 I tried to speak at length as much as I knew, covering motivations, main point, all details I recalled, and limitations.
+I didn't always succeed.
 The examiners helped me along when I was going in the wrong direction, or was not answering with the kinds of detail they wanted.
 Here's a specific example of what I mean:

 In Q2 (see below), Professor Canny was trying to get my sense of what the theoretical motivations behind the experimental design in Parallel Protoyping were.
 The way he phrased the question made it seem like he wanted to know what papers they referenced, and I said "If you want me to list specific references I won't be able to do that, because I don't remember them."
 He said something like "why did they choose the questions that they did?
 Let's start with what you've called "successful" - why did they think their technique would make people more successful?"
 (I had described the 3 hypotheses as "successful, diverse, and increased self-efficacy", so he was using my word).
 I talked about how the authors thought that designers who were given feedback after a single prototype would be more likely to iteratively make incremental improvements on that design, perhaps inadvertantly limiting themselves to a local optima, whereas those who made 3 designs in parallel were more likely to sample widely from the design space, and be more likely to find a global optima (or at least a higher local optima.
 He said "ok that covers success and diversity, what about self-efficacy?"
 I repeated what I had said earlier: that they had done an interview and a survey.
 He said "yes but an open-ended interview isn't the type of thing you'd do if you wanted to get information about self-efficacy".
 I paused uncertainly for a while and repeated the bit about the survey.
 He pressed me again "a survey isn't really the way one would get at something as tricky as self-efficacy, because people might not be aware of how it works."
 I said "Oh! yes they did a survey before the experiment and repeated it afterwards" which is the detail he had been looking for.